MoniPar/quiz/README.md

 The cool 'Magic Mint' was ideal for the typeface of the quiz questions and the background colour for the navigation buttons.

 'Honolulu Blue' provided great contrast for the Quizzify Me and Results buttons against the soft rose background.
-It was also used for the user selected answer options which had to be identifiable from the unchecked ones.
+It was also used for the user's selected answer which needs to be identifiable from the unchecked ones.

 The smooth 'Medium Purple' was ideal for the answer options as it complimented the darkish quiz background and the soft rose colour of the body.
 A lighter shade of it was used for the custom styled radio buttons and a darker shade to fill the radio buttons in when checked.